 1. Who is eligible to apply?

 Victoria College full-time (3.0 or more full credits for fall/winter session/1.5 or more full credits for summer session) undergraduate students who are pursuing their first undergraduate degrees who have financial need may apply for bursary assistance.
-Undergraduate students pursuing their degrees on a part-time basis (less than 3.0 full credits) may apply for financial assistance through the Noah Meltz Program of Financial Assistance from Enrolment Services.
+Undergraduate students pursuing their degrees on a part-time basis (less than 3.0 full credits) may apply for financial assistance through the Noah Meltz Program of Financial Assistance from Enrolment Services or the APUS Bursary.
 Bursaries are not intended to fund non-educational expenses or to repay your debts.

 Students who are assessed by OSAP as requiring maximum assistance may be eligible for a University of Toronto Advance Planning for Students (UTAPS) grant.
 The Bursary Committee will not assess applications from students who may be eligible for UTAPS until the assessment is available in early November.
 Please do not submit an application until the UTAPS information has been received as your financial need will likely be met by UTAPS.
 Out-of-province students and students receiving First Nations band funding must first apply for UTAPS prior to submitting an application for a college bursary.